cmemoryinputmemory-managementdynamic-memory-allocation

 Using scanf with %s with or without a width specifier will also restrict you to reading one whitespace delimited string.
 This prohibits spaces in your input.

 If you want to read an entire line of unknown length, you'll need to either go outside of the standard library or reinvent the wheel yourself.
 It shouldn't be difficult.
-I whipped the following up in a few minutes, and maybe there's room for improvement but that wouldn't take long either.
+I whipped the following up in a few minutes.
+There is room for improvement on this, but it should give you an idea of what's possible.

 The key process is to allocate an initial buffer, then read into it character by character until you hit EOF or a newline.
 If the length hits the limits of your buffer, reallocate.